When is The Politician season 2 released on Netflix? Cast, plot and trailer

 *Spoilers for The Politician season one*

-Ryan Murphy’s first Netflix Unique sequence The Politician is among the finest reveals of 2019 – and fortunately it has already been picked up for a second season.
+Ryan Murphy’s first Netflix Authentic sequence The Politician is among the greatest reveals of 2019 – and fortunately it has already been picked up for a second season.

-The second lot of eight episodes is ready to enter manufacturing in Autumn 2019, with a lot of the primary forged – together with Ben Platt and Lucy Boynton – anticipated to return, alongside some glorious new visitor stars who have been launched in direction of the top of the primary season.
+The second lot of eight episodes is about to enter manufacturing in Autumn 2019, with a lot of the primary forged – together with Ben Platt and Lucy Boynton – anticipated to return, alongside some wonderful new visitor stars who had been launched in the direction of the tip of the primary season.

 - The Politician soundtrack: each track featured within the Netflix sequence